-(g) "Date of Termination" means (i) if Executive's employment is to be terminated for Disability, 30 days after Notice of Termination is given (provided that Executive shall not have returned to the performance of Executive's duties on a full-time basis during such 30 day period), (ii) if Executive's employment is to be terminated by the Company for Cause or by Executive for Good Reason, the date specified in the Notice of Termination, (iii) if Executive's employment is to be terminated by the Company for any reason other than Cause, the date specified in the Notice of Termination, which shall be 90 days after the Notice of Termination is given, unless an earlier date has been expressly agreed to by Executive in writing, (iv) if Executive's employment is terminated by Executive other than for Good Reason, the date specified in the Notice of Reacutive; or (v) if Executive's employment is terminated by Executive other than for Good Reason, the date specified in given, unless expressly agreed to by the Company in writing.

-(h) "Disability" means termination of Executive's employment by the Company due to Executive's absence from Executive's duties with the Company on a full-time basis for at least one hundred eighty (180) consecutive days as a result of Executive's incapacity due to physical or mental illness, unless within 30 days after Notice of Termination is given to Executive following such absence Executive shall have returned to the full-time performance of Executive's duties.

-(i) "Good Reason" shall mean termination based on any of the following events:

-(i) (A) any change in the duties or responsibilities (including reporting responsibilities) of Executive that is inconsistent in any material and adverse respect with Executive's position(s), duties, responsibilities or status with the Company (including any adverse diminution of such duties or responsibilities) or (B) the failure to reappoint or reelect Executive to any position held by Executive without Executive's consent; provided, however, that Good Reason shall not be deemed to occur upon a change in duties or responsibilities (other than reporting responsibilities) that is solely and directly a result of the Company no longer being a publicly traded entity and does not involve any other event set forth in this paragraph;
+- (g) "Date of Termination" means (i) if Executive's employment is to be terminated for Disability, 30 days after Notice of Termination is given (provided that Executive shall not have returned to the performance of Executive's duties on a full-time basis during such 30 day period), (ii) if Executive's employment is to be terminated by the Company for Cause or by Executive for Good Reason, the date specified in the Notice of Termination, (iii) if Executive's employment is to be terminated by the Company for any reason other than Cause, the date specified in the Notice of Termination, which shall be 90 days after the Notice of Termination is given, unless an earlier date has been expressly agreed to by Executive in writing, (iv) if Executive's employment terminates by reason of death, the date of death of Executive; or (v) if Executive's employment is terminated by Executive other than for Good Reason, the date specified in Executive's Notice of Termination, but not more than 30 days after the Notice of Termination is given, unless expressly agreed to by the Company in writing. - (h) "Disability" means termination of Executive's employment by the Company due to Executive's absence from Executive's duties with the Company on a full-time basis for at least one hundred eighty (180) consecutive days as a result of Executive's incapacity due to physical or mental illness, unless within 30 days after Notice of Termination is given to Executive following such absence Executive shall have returned to the full-time performance of Executive's duties. - (i) "Good Reason" shall mean termination based on any of the following events: - (i) (A) any change in the duties or responsibilities (including reporting responsibilities) of Executive that is inconsistent in any material and adverse respect with Executive's position(s), duties, responsibilities or status with the Company (including any adverse diminution of such duties or responsibilities) or (B) the failure to reappoint or reelect Executive to any position held by Executive without Executive's consent; provided, however, that Good Reason shall not be deemed to occur upon a change in duties or responsibilities (other than reporting responsibilities) that is solely and directly a result of the Company no longer being a publicly traded entity and does not involve any other event set forth in this paragraph;